-- Cut power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

-- Pull off the thermostat and look at the wiring.
+- Take off the thermostat and check the wiring.

 Do Nest or ecobee Need a C Wire?

-ecobee connects with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
 So, you’re good if you don’t have a thermostat C wire.

-Trust Fleming Heating & Air Conditioning Inc for Your Smart Thermostat Installation Needs
+Rely on Fleming Heating & Air Conditioning Inc for Your Smart Thermostat Installation Needs